North Florida

 Sunday

 Chance of showers and thunderstorms after 2pm, with isolated severe thunderstorms possible in the afternoon and evening.
-High near 85°F. Light and variable wind becoming south 5 to 10 mph in the afternoon, gusts up to 15 mph.
+High near 86°F. Light and variable wind becoming south 5 to 10 mph in the afternoon, gusts up to 15 mph.
 Chance of precipitation is 30%.
-Hazards include gusty winds, small hail, and locally heavy downpours.
+Hazards include gusty winds, small hail, locally heavy downpours, and frequent lightning.

 Sunday Night